 A recent report by Chainalysis revealed stunning figures of how much money gamblers raked from virtual coins in 2021 only.
-According to the data, crypto gaming community took home not less than $167.7 billion.
+According to the data, the crypto gaming community took home not less than $167.7 billion.

 If this has not sunk into your head yet, $167 billion is close to three times the annual budget of a country like Finland.
 According to The Global Economy, Finland’s 2022 budget is estimated at $67 billion.